nss-nighclass-projects/modern_frameworks-gp-pinterest/README.md

 ### Part 4: CREATE
 - As a user, I should be able to create a new pin.
+  - pins should be able to be marked private
 - As a user, I should be able to create a new board.
+  - boards should be able to be marked private

 ### Part 5: UPDATE
 - As a user, I should be able to change which board a pin belongs to.